Let’s take a look at a few recent $1B+ “exits”, i.e. sales in SaaS:

 What exactly is Private Equity?
 Well, it is a category of investors in private (or private-to-be) companies and startups that is larger than venture capital (at least, larger than the traditional, pre-Softbank categories of venture capital).

 In about 2012 or so, Private Equity entered SaaS in force.
-It was there before, but as valuations and revenues grew, private equity’s footprint began to grow dramatically in SaaS around then.
+It was there before, but as valuations and revenues grew, private equity’s footprint began to grow dramatically in SaaS.

-I remember the first time a friend of mine sold a SaaS company to a PE firm, it was early 2012.
+I remember the first time a friend of mine sold a SaaS company to a PE firm, it was way back in 2012.
 Not too long after I’d sold.
-He told me he had a offer to “sell” his company — but I was puzzled.
+He told me he had an offer to “sell” his company — but I was puzzled.
 His company was bootstrapped and an industry leader, but it wasn’t growing that quickly.
 I couldn’t imagine Google or Salesforce or Oracle would buy a startup at about $15m growing 30%-40% a year for a good price.
 It just wasn’t growing fast enough to be “super hot”.
 It was stuck in the middle, in my mind.

 And indeed, the acquirer wasn’t Salesforce.
 It was a Private Equity firm.
 They paid the 3 co-founders $50m in total, split 3 ways.
 The multiple at 3.5x revenues or so wasn’t huge by M&A or venture standards.
 But it was $50,000,000 cash on the table to the founders, who had never sold a single share.
 They took it, retired, and picked up golf.

-Fast forward a few years, and Private Equity is everywhere in SaaS, although they intentionally keep a low profile compared to the VCs all over Twitter and TechCrunch.
-Vista Equity and others bought out SaaS leaders Marketo, Cvent, Applause, Lithium, Xactly and more for many many billions just in the past few years.
+Fast forward to today, and Private Equity is everywhere in SaaS, although they intentionally keep a low profile compared to the VCs all over Twitter and TechCrunch.
+Vista Equity and others bought out SaaS leaders Marketo, Cvent, Applause, Lithium, Xactly, and more for many many billions just in the past few years.
 Vista even just raised a new $10 billion fund to keep buying them.
 Phew!
 And that’s just one PE firm.
 There are many.
-You can check out a great session including Vista from the last SaaStr Annual here:
+You can check out a great session including Vista from the 2017 SaaStr Annual here:

 But Private Equity has fallen in love with SaaS.
-As SaaS multiples overall have grown, white space has opened up where they can pay 3x-5x revenue multiples and still make money.
+As SaaS multiples overall have grown, white space has opened up where they can pay 3x-10x revenue multiples and still make money.

 Rough-and-tough, what are Private Equity buyers looking for?